He loves me. He loves me not.

 Before you lose hope in your avoidant potentials, remember that they’re humans too and that they are capable of love.
 They just express it in uncanny ways.

 I’ve come up with a few to quell your confusion.
-Here are some of the signs an avoidant loves you:
+Here are 10 signs an avoidant loves you–

 10 Signs an Avoidant Loves You